 Introducing our new Voice Proof of Delivery feature for PS/Receiver, allowing your recipients to accept delivery of packages using their voice instead of their signature.

-See it in action here, and read below for how it came to be.
+See our Voice Proof of Delivery feature in action by clicking here: VPOD Video, and read below for how it came to be.

 PS/Receiver’s voice proof of delivery fit perfectly into our safely-return-to-the-office planning.
 We’re looking for ways to eliminate as many touch points as possible to keep our staff safe.– Ed Aguero, CFO, Cole, Scott & Kissane P.A.

 Planning for a safe return to the office has been a top priority for everyone and high on our customers’ priority list during our check-in calls.

 Through these conversations we identified a problem with the existing standard operating procedure: employees signing for delivery of packages.

 Signing requires touching a shared mobile device and proximity between employees: neither of which fit the bill in a workplace looking to reduce the number of interactions and close encounters.